loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-04-collatz-conjecture.md

 \end{cases}$$

 **Theorem 4.4** (Conway's Undecidability):
-There exist values of a, b for which the halting problem for C_{a,b} is undecidable.
+There exist values of a, b for which the halting problem for C_\{a,b\} is undecidable.

 *Philosophical Impact*: The simplicity of 3n+1 sits at the edge of decidability—a hair's breadth from computational universality.